pmndrs/zustand/readme.md

 useDogStore.setState({ paw: false })
 // Unsubscribe listeners
 unsub1()
-// Destroying the store (removing all listeners) useStore.destroy()

 // You can of course use the hook as you always would function Component() {